microsoftgraph/microsoft-graph-docs-contrib/concepts/cloud-communications-online-meeting-artifacts.md

 ---
-title: "Online meeting artifacts and permissions"
+title: "Online meeting artifacts and permissions in the cloud communications API"
-description: "Learn about online meeting artifacts, such as attendance reports and recordings, and the permissions needed to fetch them."
+description: "Learn about online meeting artifacts, such as attendance reports and recordings, and the permissions needed to fetch them by using the Microsoft Graph cloud communications API."
 author: "mkhribech"
 ms.localizationpriority: medium
 ms.prod: "cloud-communications"